mralex/UglifyJS2/README.md

 properties are available:

-- `strict` — disable automatic semicolon insertion and support for trailing comma in arrays and objects
+- `strict` — disable automatic semicolon insertion and support for trailing commas in arrays and objects
+- `allowTrailingCommas` — allow for trailing commas in arrays and objects
 - `filename` — the name of the file where this code is coming from
 - `toplevel` — a `toplevel` node (as returned by a previous invocation of `parse`)